Pogrom: Pogroms in the Russian Empire

-The first in 20th-century Russia was the Kishinev pogrom of 1903 in which 49 Jews were killed, hundreds wounded, 700 homes destroyed and 600 businesses pillaged.
-In the same year, pogroms took place in Gomel (Belarus), Smela, Feodosiya and Melitopol (Ukraine).
+Also in 1903, pogroms took place in Gomel (Belarus), Smela, Feodosiya and Melitopol (Ukraine).
 Extreme savagery was typified by mutilations of the wounded.
 They were followed by the Zhitomir pogrom (with 29 killed), and the Kiev pogrom of October 1905 resulting in a massacre of approximately 100 Jews.
 In three years between 1903 and 1906, about 660 pogroms were recorded in Ukraine and Bessarabia; half a dozen more in Belorussia, carried out with the Russian government's complicity, but no anti-Jewish pogroms were recorded in Poland.
 At about that time, the Jewish Labor Bund began organizing armed self-defense units ready to shoot back, and the pogroms subsided for a number of years.
 According to professor Colin Tatz, between 1881 and 1920 there were 1,326 pogroms in Ukraine (see: Southwestern Krai parts of the Pale) which took the lives of 70,000 to 250,000 civilian Jews, leaving half a million homeless.
 This violence across Eastern Europe prompted a wave of Jewish migration westward that totaled about 2.5 million people.